Readit News logoReadit News

 distrill commented on Apple restricts Pebble from being awesome with iPhones ericmigi.com/blog/apple-r... · Posted by u/griffinli

-basisword · 6 months ago
+basisword · a year ago

 The reason Apple Maps even exists is because Google intentionally crippled their Maps app on iPhone in order to benefit their own OS.